uber-web/probe.gl/docs/articles/issues-with-logging.md

 }
 ```

-Let's saywe want a function that logs conditionally (only if a `priority` has been set), and only issues a warning once to avoid flooding the console.
+Let's say we want a function that logs conditionally (only if a `priority` has been set), and only issues a warning once to avoid flooding the console.
 A first attempt could look like this

 ```js
 function log(priority, message) {